ivonask/STM_micGame/README.md

 # STM_micGame

-State of the project: at the beginning
+State of the project: delivered

 This is a repository for the Advanced Operating Systems course at Politecnico di Milano, for the academic year 2017./2018.